mbirth/gcd-parser/README.md

 GCD Parser
 ==========

-This is a parser for GCD files (firmware updates from a well-known manufacturer).
+This is a parser and some tools for working with GCD files (firmware updates from a well-known manufacturer).

 It's in Python, so feel free to add cool new features and submit pull requests.

-Thanks to TurboCCC and kunix for your work.
+Thanks to TurboCCC, kunix and Alex W. for your work.

 Most info from: